EngMustafaYabroudi/BookRecommendationSystem/README.md

 This project is a book recommendation system built using Flask API.
 It utilizes a KNN model trained on a large dataset of books to recommend similar books based on a given input book title. http://127.0.0.1:5000/recommendations/{bookTitle}
-Sure, here is the updated README with the addition of MySQL usage:

 ## Book Recommendation System using Spring Boot